You may be wondering about the difference between CPA (Certified Public Accountant) and accountants in general… aren’t they the same?

 It could be the typical Big 4 route towards partnership, or it could be as different as a strategic advisor to an amazing start-up.
 You could specialize in tax in an investment bank to offer valuable insight in M&A structure, or be the boss by launching your own CPA firm.
 Sky is the limit in terms of what the CPA qualification can help in your future career.

 Because of these reasons, accountants in different backgrounds are considering getting a CPA to enhance their credentials and income generation power.
 You can learn more about why you may also want to become a CPA here.

 A CPA candidate has to go through 5 steps in their journey towards a CPA qualification.
 These steps are proof of their expertise in the following areas:

 You may still be debating whether becoming a CPA is a good idea, but I am more than happy to help you along the way!

 If you find this article helpful, please consider signing up to my mini-course, the most effective way for me to send you:

 So you’ve been chucking along in your accounting career for a while.
-Things are fine but you are looking for more… whether it’s more money, more challenges and more interesting work, your career is probably due for an upgrade.
+Things are fine but you are looking for more… whether it’s more money, more challenges, and more interesting work, your career is probably due for an upgrade.
 Let’s take a look at how you can do it.

-For auditors, it would mean switching from local/regional firms to national firms and the Big 4; for those working in non-public accounting, it could mean going from a regional company to a big, multi-national, fortune 500 corporations.
+For auditors, it would mean switching from local/regional firms to national firms and the Big 4; for those working in non-public accounting, it could mean going from a regional company to a big, multi-national, fortune 500 corporation.

 If you are working in a “hot” industry and Big 4 is looking to expand that division, you have a pretty chance of success.
 But is the switching good or bad for you?